Varanasi: Deadly stampede at Hindu procession

 Rescuers took the injured to the hospital.

+The state government suspended five police officers for negligence, said a police spokesperson.
 The commissioner of Varanasi, the top government official in the city, has opened an inquiry into what happened.

 Prime Minister Narendra Modi offered his condolences and pledged financial aid to the injured and families of those killed.